Historical Sketch and Directory of the Central Methodist Episcopal Church, South, Monroe, NC 1907

 2nd Church 1870-72

-"...Monroe first appears as a paying appointment August 9, 1844, and paid that year for support of the ministry $3.05.
+formed."...Monroe first appears as a paying appointment August 9, 1844, and paid that year for support of the ministry $3.05.
 But in 1841 Rev. W.A.
 McSwain had preached here on the sills of T.D.
 Winchester's store.
 The upstairs of said store was used for the Methodist to preach in until a church was built in 1842-43 [First church - southeast corner of Church and Windsor Streets] on the lot now occupied by the Presbyterians, which property was owned and occupied until the building of the present house of worship, 1870-72 [built on northwest corner of Windsor and Hayne Streets.]

 "...In 1844 the Rev. David Derick was presiding elder and Rev. Abel Hoyle pastor of the Monroe Circuit.
 Bro Hoyle died that year, September 8th.
 His salary was $165.60.

-"...In 1870 Monroe and all adjacent territory was set off from the South Carolina Conference by the General Conferenc in the North Carolina Conferenc.
+"...In 1870 Monroe and all adjacent territory was set off from the South Carolina Conference by the General Conference in the North Carolina Conference.
 At the fourth quarterly conference of this year a committee of five appointed to build a new church and the trustees authorized to sell the old church.
 The following are the Building Committee: H.M Houston, Thos.
 D. Winchester, A.F.
 Stevens and E.A.
 Armfield.
 They built the present church.

 "...Although our handsome, commodious and well-appointed church building here was completed in 1902, before the Conference was held here in the fall of that year, it was never dedicated until yesterday.
 [May 28, 1905] It was encumbered by a debt of some $7,000 contracted in building, until early in last year, when Dr. J.C.
 Rowe, probably the most popular and influential pastor this church has ever had, set himself to the task of liquidating it, which was done in a surprisingly short time."